-- AA v Groupama (2019) – The Claimant advanced a claim for 200 million euros in this fatal road traffic accident claim.
-The accident occurred in France when a tyre on a lorry failed.
+- AA v Groupama (2019) – The Claimant advanced a claim for 200 million euros in this fatal road traffic accident The accident occurred in France when a tyre on a lorry failed.
 The matter was compromised.

 - The Pinnacle Metal-on-Metal hip litigation: Gee v DePuy International Limited (2018) – Alex led the counsel team for DePuy International Limited in the Pinnacle litigation.
 DePuy succeeded at first instance on a trial of a preliminary issue relating to ‘defect’ under the Consumer Protection Act 1987.
 The Claimants did not seek permission to appeal.
+The issues were revisited in Hastings (see above).

 - The Thalidomide Litigation (2017) – Alex acted, in a team of counsel, for victims of the drug thalidomide in recent claims against the manufacturers and distributors.
 The claims were compromised.